gatsbyjs/gatsby/docs/blog/2018-06-18-moving-from-create-react-app-to-gatsby-js/index.md

 ![files-1614223 1280](https://images.ctfassets.net/4x6byznv2pet/xodXA1B5OCGKW6eAkqi8e/47789915812c2ab95512f97efb1fcb79/files-1614223_1280.jpg)

 I will not go in depth with how to manage state with React since there are a lot of ways to achieve that.
-There is the new [React 16 Context API](https://reactjs.org/docs/context.html) or using [Redux](https://github.com/reduxjs/react-redux) etc...
+There is the new [React 16 Context API](https://reactjs.org/docs/context.html) or you can use other state libraries such as [Redux](https://github.com/reduxjs/react-redux).
 Using Gatsby you can request the data you need using the GraphQL data layer as shown in the previous example.
 This option is only available in the root components.
-This will change in [Gatsby v2 using static queries feature](https://next.gatsbyjs.org/docs/static-query/).
+This will change in [Gatsby v2 with the new `StaticQuery` feature](https://next.gatsbyjs.org/docs/static-query/).
 You can still use [Redux with Gatsby](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-redux) if you need to.

 ## Deployment